 As a reminder, in the federal-funding context, a focus on a particular group or demographic may be permissible, but exclusion is not.
-Please review the Assurance of Compliance, as well as NEA Civil Rights guidance on our website including the NEA Civil Rights webinar, Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.
+This extends to hiring practices, artist selection processes, and audience engagement.
+Your application should make it clear that project activities are not exclusionary.
+Please review the Assurance of Compliance, as well as NEA Civil Rights guidance on our website including this archived webinar: Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.

-PROJECT GOALS AND MONITORING\
+PROJECT GOALS AND MONITORING